biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(L-R Back) Scott Papendick*

 #### 6th Place

-Church:	Calvary Church, Naperville, IL
+* **Church**: Calvary Church, Naperville, IL
-Coaches:	Scott Papendick, Chris Papendick (assistant), Linda Lacey (assistant)
+* **Coaches**: Scott Papendick, Chris Papendick (assistant), Linda Lacey (assistant)
+* **Team**:
-Team:	Kristen Johnson
+    * Kristen Johnson
-Andrew Harrington
+    * Andrew Harrington
-Savanna Lacey
+    * Savanna Lacey
 * **Round Robin**:
-Round 1: Won against Christian Chapel, Tulsa, OK 100 to 70 Round 2: Lost to Allison Park A/G, Allison Park, PA 60 to 95 Round 3: Won against Calvary A/G, Dunwoody, GA 170 to 55
+  * Round 1: Won against Christian Chapel, Tulsa, OK 100 to 70
+  * Round 2: Lost to Allison Park A/G, Allison Park, PA 60 to 95
+  * Round 3: Won against Calvary A/G, Dunwoody, GA 170 to 55
-Round 4: Lost to First A/G, Ames, IA 30 to 145
+  * Round 4: Lost to First A/G, Ames, IA 30 to 145
-Round 5: Lost to Central A/G, Superior, WI 0 to 165
+  * Round 5: Lost to Central A/G, Superior, WI 0 to 165
-Round 6: Lost to First A/G, Lexington, KY 80 to 180
+  * Round 6: Lost to First A/G, Lexington, KY 80 to 180
-Round 7: Lost to Tacoma Life Center, Tacoma, WA 100 to 160 Round 8: Won against Oceanway A/G, Jacksonville, FL 125 to -15
+  * Round 7: Lost to Tacoma Life Center, Tacoma, WA 100 to 160
+  * Round 8: Won against Oceanway A/G, Jacksonville, FL 125 to -15
-Round 9: Lost to Braeswood A/G, Houston, TX 60 to 115
+  * Round 9: Lost to Braeswood A/G, Houston, TX 60 to 115
-Round 10: Lost to Grace A/G, Syracuse, NY 15 to 50
+  * Round 10: Lost to Grace A/G, Syracuse, NY 15 to 50
-Round 11: Won against Cedar Park A/G "Crafty Fellows", Bothell, WA 150 to 15 Round 12: Lost to Orange Hills A/G, Orange, CA 0 to 255
+  * Round 11: Won against Cedar Park A/G "Crafty Fellows", Bothell, WA 150 to 15
-Round 13: Lost to Fond du Lac A/G, Fond du Lac, WI 70 to 100 Round 14: Lost to Fossil Creek A/G, Fort Worth, TX 65 to 205 Round 15: Won against King's Chapel, Springfield, MO 110 to 90 Round 16: Lost to Living Waters Chapel, Lebanon, PA 30 to 185 Round 17: Won against South Hills A/G, Bethel Park, PA 90 to 65 Round 18: Lost to Faith A/G, Orlando, FL 5 to 215 Round 19: Lost to The Church at Briargate, Colorado Springs, CO 120 to 190
+  * Round 12: Lost to Orange Hills A/G, Orange, CA 0 to 255
+  * Round 13: Lost to Fond du Lac A/G, Fond du Lac, WI 70 to 100
+  * Round 14: Lost to Fossil Creek A/G, Fort Worth, TX 65 to 205
+  * Round 15: Won against King's Chapel, Springfield, MO 110 to 90
+  * Round 16: Lost to Living Waters Chapel, Lebanon, PA 30 to 185
+  * Round 17: Won against South Hills A/G, Bethel Park, PA 90 to 65
+  * Round 18: Lost to Faith A/G, Orlando, FL 5 to 215
+  * Round 19: Lost to The Church at Briargate, Colorado Springs, CO 120 to 190
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}